squaremo/rejson/README.md

 ### Interleave

-Interleave, '^', can be used between array patterns to matches array values in which the elements matching the left-hand pattern are arbitrarily interleaved with the elements matching the right-hand pattern.
+Interleave, '^', can be used between array patterns to matches array values in which the elements matching the left-hand pattern are arbitrarily interleaved with the elements matching the right-hand pattern, while staying in order.
 For example,

     [1, 2, 3] ^ ["foo", "bar"] / [1, "foo", 2, 3, "bar"] |- match